Broksø: Krabbe, Trolle and Restorff families

 In 1670, Frederik III granted Holmegaard to his page, Otto Krabbe.
 In 1675, Holmegaard and Broksø were both granted status of manors.
 Krabbe was promoted to chamberlain shortly after Christian V's ascend to the throne.
-He left the royal court in Copenhagen a few years later when he was appointed to county governor (amtmand) of Tryggevælde.
+A few years later, he was appointed to county governor (amtmand) of Tryggevælde.
 Otto Krabbe's widow, Birgitte Skeel, kept Holmegaard and Broksø after her husband's death in 1719.
 Their three children had all died in an early age.
 Birgitte Skeel bequeathed Holmegaard and Broksø to Otto Krabbe's niece, Birgitte Restorff, who married Knud Trolle later that same year.
 Birgitte Restorff, who outlived her husband by 30 years, kept the estates until her death in 1790.